The Man Who Loved Redheads: Critical reception

+In a contemporary reviews The Monthly Film Bulletin wrote: "Here is that world of one-level character drawing that one hoped the British cinema had left behind for ever. ...
+Moira Shearer's style of acting matches the material; she regains her authority in a version of the Sleeping Beauty ballet and in her delightfully danced Charleston.
+John Justin's performance is not proof against the fact that comic infidelity among the English, when not expressed in terms of farce, can easily look lascivious.
+Gladys Cooper deals with her part with commendable tact: that a woman should be aware of her husband's constant infidelities for some forty years and not utter a word is surely carrying the idea of upper-class dignity a little far."

+Kine Weekly wrote: "Moira Shearer not only dances delightfully and breaks into a Charleston, but also proves herself to be a brilliant character actress by living Ihe parts of Sylvia, Daphne, Olga and Colette.
+John Justin is just right as the pompous, yet susceptible, Mark, Roland Culver makes a charming reprobate as Oscar, and Gladys Cooper and Harry Andrews also register as Caroline and Oscar's butler respectively."

+Variety wrote: "The entire plot is done with a bright, nimble touch ...
+Harold French's polished direction is matched by other technical credits."

-In a contemporary review, The New York Times wrote, "With the aid of an expert cast and a director endowed with a deft, comic touch and a high regard for the subtleties of the English language, Mr. Rattigan and the producers have created a charming lark, light as a zephyr and just as welcome these days," before singling out Moira Shearer, who "In essaying the roles of the 'redheads,' has developed acting talents that are both surprising and refreshing".
+The New York Times wrote "With the aid of an expert cast and a director endowed with a deft, comic touch and a high regard for the subtleties of the English language, Mr. Rattigan and the producers have created a charming lark, light as a zephyr and just as welcome these days," before singling out Moira Shearer, who "In essaying the roles of the 'redheads,' has developed acting talents that are both surprising and refreshing".

 The Evening Standard wrote of the film, "it's featherweight, but it's fun".

 TV Guide called it "An engaging British comedy".

 Sky Cinema found it "Sometimes witty but often dated," concluding that "The film's attitudes to class do it little credit, but there is compensation in a string of cameo roles played with real dry wit: Harry Andrews' butler, Joan Benham's model, Patricia Cutts' good time girl, Moyra Fraser's sardonic Ethel and, perhaps best of all, Gladys Cooper as a wife of long experience who has all the answers."